Stata Basics: A Short Course

 An 8-Hour Livestream Seminar Taught by Bianca Manago, Ph.D.

-Over the years, we’ve gotten many requests for short introductory courses.
-Today we are proud to unveil our new “mini” course: Stata Basics.
 In just 8 hours (over 2 days), you will gain the skills to efficiently and effectively use Stata.
 This will also give you enough background to take other seminars and pursue your training further.
-We hope you enjoy the course.

 This seminar will provide a comprehensive introduction to Stata software.
 You will learn how to use Stata to prepare, analyze, and present data in a manner that is both accurate and reproducible.
 By the end of the workshop, your work in Stata should be easier and more efficient.